 Trail Builder’s Fund

-The Trail Builder’s Fund leverages essential community-based funding and provides matching funds for Spokane Centennial Trail gap completion, maintenance and wayfinding projects.
-Funds are raised through charitable contributions by individuals and sponsors and are distributed for projects as determined and approved by our Board of Directors.
+Trail Builder’s Funds leverage essential community-based funding and provide matching funds for Spokane Centennial Trail gap completion, maintenance and wayfinding projects.
+Funds are raised through charitable contributions from individuals and sponsors and are pledged for projects as determined by our Board of Directors.

 - $14,200, including a $5,000 grant from Spokefest, for trailhead and speed limit signs.